Are the cities of South Africa water scarce?

 Underground reservoirs go back into antiquity; they are still commonly used in some countries but on the whole they are discounted and demeaned with laughable comments such as "rainwater is not potable."

-That assumes that water from the utilities is free from plastic microparticles, chemical residues and industrial pollutants.
+That assumes the water from the utilities is free from plastic microparticles, chemical residues and industrial pollutants.

 Underground reservoirs for homes.